spdk/spdk/doc/vhost.md

 ## Create bdev (block device) {#vhost_bdev_create}

 SPDK bdevs are block devices which will be exposed to the guest OS.
-For vhost-scsi, bdevs are exposed as as SCSI LUNs on SCSI devices attached to the vhost-scsi controller in the guest OS.
+For vhost-scsi, bdevs are exposed as SCSI LUNs on SCSI devices attached to the vhost-scsi controller in the guest OS.
 For vhost-blk, bdevs are exposed directly as block devices in the guest OS and are not associated at all with SCSI.